-CHAMPAIGN — The University of Illinois at Urbana-Champaign’s EDA University Center, at EnterpriseWorks at the Research Park, published a report yesterday on how downstate Illinois communities are utilizing – and can continue to employ – economic development strategies that focus on enhancing and growing the existing assets of each community through economic gardening (entrepreneurship and innovation).
+CHAMPAIGN — The University of Illinois at Urbana-Champaign’s EDA University Center, led by EnterpriseWorks at the University of Illinois Research Park, published a report yesterday on how downstate Illinois communities are utilizing – and can continue to employ – economic development strategies that focus on enhancing and growing the existing assets of each community through economic gardening (entrepreneurship and innovation).

 The report, authored by University of Illinois at Urbana-Champaign Urban Planning Professor Marc Doussard, was supported with funding from the university’s EDA University Center.
 The report points out successful examples of economic gardening strategies already happening in downstate communities, such as:

 - building up fermentation expertise and resources in Carbondale;

 - students gaining business experience by operating arts-based ventures in Decatur;